A foreign caretaker whose patient is institutionalized or passes away – what does the law say?

 Contact an attorney specializing in labor law relevant to the nursing sector

 If you need legal assistance on any issue related to the nursing sector, or specifically regarding a foreign worker whose employer has died or been institutionalized, we will be happy to help.
-Contact the law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, to obtain legal information and assistance.
+Contact our law offices in Jerusalem and Tel Aviv, to obtain legal information and assistance.
 We specialize in the field of foreign caretakers and the regulations pertaining to them.